OpenNebula/docs/source/advanced_administration/application_insight/onegate_usage.rst

         APP_LOAD="9.7"

-* ``GET ${ONEGATE_ENDPOINT}/service``: To request information about the Virtual Machine.
-The information is returned in JSON format and is ready for public cloud usage:
+* ``GET ${ONEGATE_ENDPOINT}/service``: To request information about the Service.
+The information is returned in JSON format and is ready for public cloud usage.
+By pushing data ``PUT /vm`` from one VM and pulling the service data from another VM ``GET /service``, nodes that are part of a OneFlow service can pass values from one to another.

     .. code::